-NVIDIA introduced this new OpenCL compiler as an opt-in feature in 510 driver release (511.09 on Windows and 510.54 on linux), with the default OpenCL compiler remaining the same.
-With 555.85, NVIDIA OpenCL will use the new Clang + NVVM 7.0 based compiler as the default compiler, replacing the old compiler.
+NVIDIA introduced this new OpenCL compiler as an opt-in feature in 510 driver release (511.09 on Windows and 510.54 on Linux), with the default OpenCL compiler remaining the same.
+With 560.81, NVIDIA OpenCL will use the new Clang + NVVM 7.0 based compiler as the default compiler, replacing the old compiler.

-As part of this driver install, a new compiler library should be visible in the system folder as libnvidia-nvvm.so/nvvm.dll instead of the old libnvidia-compiler.so/nvcompiler.dll.
+As part of this driver installation, a new compiler library should be visible in the system folder as libnvidia-nvvm.so/nvvm.dll instead of the old libnvidiacompiler.so/nvcompiler.dll.
 The driver will pick up the newer compiler library by default.

-2.8.1.1 NVVM 7.0 New Compiler Features
+2.5.3.1 NVVM 7.0 New Compiler Features